Ricardo Gonçalves: Career

-In 2011, Gonçalves was accidentally broadcast live to air in Queensland and South Australia while he was bantering with a make up artist.
-SBS apologised to viewers who found any of Gonçalves' remarks offensive.

 In April 2020, Gonçalves unusually had to take over from Janice Petersen halfway through an SBS World News bulletin due to Petersen's vision deteriorating caused by an object in her eye.

 Personal life

 Gonçalves was born in Wollongong, New South Wales.
 His parents had migrated to Australia from Portugal in the late 1970s.
 Portuguese was his first language during his early childhood.

 He attended Edmund Rice College in Wollongong, where he was school captain.